Description

 existing toxin levels in the

-- Support endocrine function (adrenals, thyroid, sex
+- Support hormone balance (adrenal, thyroid, and sex

 hormones).